alpha-yadav/DSA/readme.md

 The best approach depends on the specific constraints of your problem, such as the tree structure, the number of LCA queries you'll perform, and memory limitations.
 For simple binary trees, the recursive approach is often the easiest and most efficient.
 For more complex scenarios, consider the more sophisticated algorithms mentioned above.

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information like:

+* **Type of graph:**  (e.g., line graph, bar graph, scatter plot, pie chart)
+* **Data:** (e.g., a table of x and y values, a set of categories and their values, an equation)

+For example, you could say:

+* "Graph the line y = 2x + 1"
+* "Graph a bar chart showing the following data: Apples: 10, Bananas: 15, Oranges: 8"
+* "Graph a scatter plot with the following data points: (1,2), (2,4), (3,6)"

+Once you give me the data, I can help you graph it.
+I can't create a visual graph here, but I can give you the information you'd need to create one yourself using graphing software or by hand.